 Do not forget to return or re-seal the vent.
 The oil may leak and may damage the gauge.

-This is the simplest of all the adjustment techniques that is usually applicable to most oil-filled and permanently sealed type of analog pressure gauge.
+This is the simplest of all the adjustment techniques that is usually applicable to most oil-filled and permanently sealed types of analog pressure gauges.
 If this technique does not fix the problem, then a replacement is the only fix.
 Check out replacement gauge here >> Pressure Gauges

 But in some cases where it can be opened, remove first the oil inside before removing the glass cover.
 You need an extra oil replacement just in case.